klinker-apps/Android-Blur-Launcher/README.md

 - icon names on the homescreen are optional
 - Blur can turn off your screen
 - backup and restore app settings
+- Persister service to try to ensure that the app stays in memory (no statistics as to whether or not this works though...)

 ## Compiling